Epilepsy medicines and pregnancy

 • Phenobarbital

-Taking this medicine during pregnancy also increases the risk of the baby being born smaller than expected compared with the general population.
+Taking this medicine during pregnancy increases the risk of the baby being born smaller than expected.
+This is compared to the general population.

 • Phenytoin (brand name Epanutin)

-Phenytoin use during pregnancy increases the risk of physical birth defects.
-If 100 women take phenytoin during their pregnancy, 6 of the babies will be born with physical birth defects.
-This compares with 2 to 3 out of 100 in the general population.
+Taking phenytoin during pregnancy increases the risk of birth defects.
+If 100 people take phenytoin during their pregnancy, 6 of the babies will be born with birth defects.
+This compares with 2 to 3 out of 100 babies that are born with birth defects in the general population.

-Phenytoin taken during pregnancy also increases the risk the child may have difficulties with learning and thinking ability.
-Although the exact risk is not known, it is not as high as for valproate, which causes difficulties in 30 to 40 out of 100 children.
+It can also increase the risk of a child having difficulties with learning and thinking.
+The exact risk is not known, but it is not as high as for valproate.
+Valproate medicines cause learning and thinking problems in 30 to 40 out of 100 children.

 • Pregabalin (brand name Lyrica)